kevmoens/ThatConference2023/notes.md

 - Then

 Gherkins are a way to add to user stories and give a full scenario that will help developers and testers understand both the outcome and the output of a particular user interaction.
+Anyone can write and read Gherkin tests specifications.

 - Background - Shared Given portion of a feature
 - Scenario — the behavior you’re going to describe